marcoceppi/mediawiki/README.md

 One limitation is already registered users will have whatever Skin was set as the default applied to their account.
 This is a [MediaWiki "limitation"][4].
 See caveats for more information on running Maintenance scripts.

+## Admins

+This will configure admin accounts for the MediaWiki instance.
+The expected format is user:pass

+    juju set mediawiki admins="tom:swordfish"

+This creates a user "tom" and sets their password to "swordfish".
+In the even you wish to add more than one admin at a time you can provide a list of user:pass values separated by a space " ":

+    juju set mediawiki admins="tom:swordfish mike:wazowsk1"

+This will create both of those users.
+At this time setting the admins option to noting ("") will neither add or remove any existing admins.
+It's simply skipped.
+To avoid having the password and usernames exposed consider running the following after you've set up admin accounts:

+    juju set mediawiki admins=""

+## Debug ($wgDebugLogFile)

+When set to true this option will enable the following MediaWiki options: `$wgDebugLogFile`, `$wgDebugComments`, `$wgShowExceptionDetails`, `$wgShowSQLErrors`, `$wgDebugDumpSql`, and `$wgShowDBErrorBacktrace`.
+A log file will be crated in the charm's root directory on each machine called "debug.log".
+For most providers this will be `/var/lib/juju/units/mediawiki-0/charm/debug.log`, where `mediawiki-0` is the name of the service and unit number.

 # Caveats

 ## Maintenance Scripts